GurallaDharani/TWSIP_Landing-Page-Website/README.md

 APPROACH:

-We will walk through the following steps to create a captivating landing page with HTML and CSS.
+The following steps to create a captivating landing page with HTML and CSS.
 •	Create the basic structure using HTML.
 •	Build a responsive Hamburger navigation menu.
 •	Create a hero section.